51ddh4r7h/ZenBrowser/README.md

 ## Overview

-This project automatically checks for new Zen Browser releases every 6 hours and builds RPM packages when updates are available.
+This project is manually checks for new Zen Browser releases and builds RPM packages when updates are available.
 Packages are published to the [zen-browser COPR repository](https://copr.fedorainfracloud.org/coprs/51ddh4r7h/zen-browser/).

 ### Key Components